apoirrier/CTFs-writeups/UTCTF2020/PNG2.md

 ## Solution

 Reading the hexdump of the file:

 ![hexdump](images/png2.png)

-We can see that this is a raw image of width=0x5cf and height=0x288.
-Using hexdump to extract raw data, this Python script recovers the file as a png:
+We can see that this is a raw image of `width = 0x5cf` and `height = 0x288`.
+Using `hexdump` to extract raw data, this Python script recovers the file as a png:

 ```python
 from PIL import Image